mazgi/ansible-galaxy.gentoo-systemd/README.md

 # An Ansible Playbook to install Gentoo Linux that works with UEFI and systemd

 This repository is an [Ansible Playbook](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_intro.html) to install Gentoo Linux into your physical and virtual machines.
-And this playbook also uses SSH to connect to your target machine, as usual in other playbooks.
+This playbook also uses SSH to connect to your target machine, the same as other playbooks.

 The Gentoo Linux will be set up with the following conditions and components.

 - <ins>AMD64(aka x86_64, x64)</ins> is the only architecture supported on this playbook
-- Booting from <ins>UEFI</ins>, legacy BIOS is not supported
+- <ins>UEFI</ins> booting; legacy BIOS is not supported
 - Using and occupying <ins>a whole empty SSD/HDD</ins>
-  - It cannot configure multiple booting from one device or straddle various devices.
-And if you target a device with preserved data, the behavior will not be defined.
+  - The playbook cannot configure multiple booting from one device or straddle various devices.
+If you target a device with preserved data, the behavior will not be defined.
 - [<ins>BTRFS</ins>](https://wiki.gentoo.org/wiki/Btrfs) is used as the main filesystem
   - BTRFS is a very safe, secure, and stable filesystem.
 - Using [<ins>systemd</ins>](https://wiki.gentoo.org/wiki/Systemd) as the init system(aka super daemon)
-  - It does not consider OpenRC.
+  - The playbook does not consider OpenRC.
-  - As a matter of fact, the system will be built on the system based on the systemd [stage3](https://wiki.gentoo.org/wiki/Stage_tarball#Stage_3) archive and it will be selected `default/linux/{ARCH}/{STABLE}/systemd` profile after the setup process is completed.
+  - As a matter of fact, the system will be built on the system based on the systemd [stage3](https://wiki.gentoo.org/wiki/Stage_tarball#Stage_3) archive and will be selected `default/linux/{ARCH}/{STABLE}/systemd` profile after the setup process is completed.
-- A default user who can elevate to root using the sudo command will be created
+- A default user who can elevate themselves to root using `sudo` command will be created
-- Does not consider GUI and audio
+- Does not consider GUI or audio

-## What are the Things Required to Use this Playbook?
+## Requirements for Using this Playbook

-There are only two things as follows you should prepare to use this playbook.
+The following two are the only things you need to prepare to use this playbook.

-One, <ins>Docker and [Docker Compose](https://docs.docker.com/compose/)</ins> are needed.
-This method depends on containers, but it will free you from any other dependencies, such as ansible, python, and others, as an excellent advantage.
+First, <ins>Docker and [Docker Compose](https://docs.docker.com/compose/)</ins> are needed.
+This method relies on containers, but it will free you from any other dependencies, such as ansible, python, and others, which is an excellent advantage.

-Two, <ins>A bootable Linux system</ins> that can mount a block device you want to install Gentoo Linux is needed.
-Typically you can use Gentoo [Minimal Installation CD](https://wiki.gentoo.org/wiki/Bootable_media) or [SystemRescue](https://www.system-rescue.org/) image for that purpose.
+Second, you need <ins>a bootable Linux system</ins> that can mount a block device to install Gentoo Linux.
+Typically, you can use a Gentoo [Minimal Installation CD](https://wiki.gentoo.org/wiki/Bootable_media) and a [SystemRescue](https://www.system-rescue.org/) image for that purpose.

 ## How to Use?